simonsdave/analyze-restful-api-load-test-results/README.md

 PUT                        4409     0    0.0351      531      257      508      765     1131     1748

 =====================================================================================
+~> docker container cp graphs:/tmp/graphs.pdf .
+~> docker container rm graphs
 ~>
 ```

-The ```dave.pdf``` doc will contain 1 page per request type.
-Each page will
+The graphical analysis in ```dave.pdf``` will contain 1 page per request type.
-contain a single graph that looks like the graph below and a sample of the
+Each page will contain a single graph that looks like the graph below.
-full PDF can be found [here](samples/001-input.pdf).
+A sample of the full analysis can be found [here](samples/001-input.pdf).

 ![](samples/001-input.png)